pro360ua/frontend-interview/README.md

-# edclub Frontend Technical Interview Starter
+# Frontend Technical Interview Starter

 ## Overview

-- sss
+This is a starter project for a frontend technical interview.

+The project consists of:

+- (apps/frontend): A simple React SPA (single-page-app) set up using ViteJS
+- (apps/api): A simple express server to serve the frontend app and provide a simple API

+## Getting Started